omahs/nft-website/docs/tutorial/avax-nft.md

 # Mint ERC721 NFTs on Avalanche

-This tutorial will guide you through getting started with an EVM-compatible ERC721 tokens minting work flow on [Avalanche](https://www.avax.network/) using Node.js REPL.
+This tutorial will guide you through getting started with an EVM-compatible ERC721 tokens minting workflow on [Avalanche](https://www.avax.network/) using Node.js REPL.

 Here is an overview of what we're going to learn: